tommycoolman

 Programmatically Validate Addresses with the UPS Developer Kit, Tracking Integration

+UPS API keys are now deprecated in favor of OAuth 2.0.
+See my post of updated post on using the UPS OAuth 2.0 API.
 If you have an e-commerce website, you can validate shipping addresses on the front end to reduce delays and minimize costly returns due to bad addresses.
-Going further, you can also script and automate address validation for batch imports into UPS Worldship.
-This process will only apply to addresses in the United States, since UPS…
+Going further, you can also…

 Read more